juwain/experimental.dev/src/posts/variable-times.md

 }
 ```

-Now the question is how to convert hours, minutes and seconds into units of rotation of a circle.
+Now the question is how to convert hours, minutes, and seconds into units of rotation of a circle.
 And here school math comes to the rescue.

 Let's start with the second hand.
 There are **60** seconds in a full circle turn - this corresponds to the **1turn** turn value.
 And we need to find out how much **turn** is in **n**-second.
 We've got this proportion: